clisdan/Dota2-Assistant/README.md

 🔹 App Overview 🔹

-This app tracks Dota 2 in-game time and provides stack, rune, wisdom, and tormentor reminders using Game State Integration.
+This app tracks Dota 2 in-game time and provides stack, rune, wisdom, and tormentor reminders using Game State Integration and reminds you while ingame.
-This is all made with Chatgpt.
-I have 0 coding knowledge and just prompt this the whole day.

 🔹 Features 🔹